Refref18/CMPE591_HW4/README.md

 - The model captures the general trend of the end‑effector trajectory with moderate accuracy.
 - Small object displacements are predicted within the uncertainty bands.
-- End‑effector errors exhibit higher variance due to more complex motion patterns.
+- End‑effector errors exhibit higher variance due to more complex motion patterns when the object falls.

 ---